Using fhir.resources for Python ETL

 logger.error("DLQ routed: %s", dlq_record)

-# Push to Kafka/SQS DLQ topic in production
+# Push dlq_record to the encrypted DLQ topic in production.

 return valid_resources